Tom Hanks’ Contemptuous CES Keynote Goes Viral, A Decade Later

 — The A.V.
 Club (@TheAVClub) June 24, 2019

-The Hanks speech, for whatever reason, did not draw mainstream attention in 2009.
+Hanks’ speech, for whatever reason, did not draw mainstream attention in 2009.
 Five years later, however, another incident in a CES keynote did.
 Director Michael Bay of the Transformers films appeared at a Samsung keynote in 2014, but after the TelePrompTer stopped working, he ran off stage, per Deadline.

-The Daily Telegraph, in their coverage of the Sony keynote in 2009, did not reference Hanks’ tone in any way, although it did discuss the moment when Sir Howard Stringer, then Sony’s CEO, had Hanks try on 3D glassses.
+The Daily Telegraph, in their coverage of the Sony keynote in 2009, did not reference Hanks’ tone in any way, although it did discuss the moment when Sir Howard Stringer, then Sony’s CEO, had Hanks try on 3D glasses.

 Even with two Oscars, Tom Hanks couldn't get through the 2009 CES Sony presentation he was contractually obligated to do with a straight face pic.twitter.com/UAXzJ30rgx